slazav/device2/Readme.md

 * `release/<device>` -- Notify the server that this device is not going to be used by this connection anymore.
-Device is closed if no other connections use it.Normally devices are closed when session is ended and no other sessions are using the device.
+Device is closed if no other connections use it.
+Normally devices are closed when session is ended and no other sessions are using the device.

 * `log_start/<device>` -- Any user can see all communications of every device.